SoftUni-Internal/interactive-content/EN/06-Forms/05-Summary.md

     constructor() { }
 }
 ```
-- There are two ways to handle forms in Angular
+- There are two ways to handle **forms** in Angular
-    - Template-driven Forms
+    - Template-driven forms
-    - Reactive Forms
+    - Reactive forms
 ```js
 import { Component } from '@angular/core';
 import { FormControl } from '@angular/forms';